-When you've already reviewed great car insurance comparison quotes and like two or more prices that are close or equal, you have to choose the winning car insurance company based on other factors.
+When you've already reviewed car insurance comparison quotes and like two or more prices that are close or equal, you have to choose the winner based on other factors.
 And the cutest mascot shouldn't be one of them.

 "An insurance agent typically works with just a few insurance companies, so even if you decide to work with an insurance agent you should do some research first on your own," says Hunter.
 "Then, after you get quotes from four or five insurance companies, you can call an agent and say, 'I know what the prices are that I can get, now you give me your best shot and see if you can do better.'"